rombrew/phobia/doc/HardwareDesign.md

 ```

 The voltage divider (R1, R2) and filter capacitor (C1) are used to measure the
-terminal voltage (uA, uB, uC) and supply voltage (uS).
+terminal voltage (uA, uB, uC) and DC link voltage (uS).
 This RC scheme forms an
 exponential integrator that allows us to restore the pulse width by measured
 voltage.
 Additional resistor R3 can be used to bias the zero voltage into the
 linear region.
 You can skip the terminal voltage sensing if you do not need
-related features but supply voltage measuring is mandatory.
+related features but DC link voltage measuring is mandatory.

 ```